Exarchias/exarchias/README.md

 ## A short resume: ##
  - If I receive a running code that I can run it in a dev envirovment, then I can program it, whatever it is.
- - Decided to adopt a competitive attitude and lifestyle.
-Always in a professional and ethical way, but competitive nevertheless.
  - Worked at IKEA during my Accelerator Programme.
 It was fun but now is over.
  - Bachellor's Degree on Software Development, (with the grade 3.83 on the scale of 5).
  - Healthy activity on Github since 2013